 Ian Sampson is a Non-Executive Director of Recfishwest and a member of the Governance Committee.
 Ian was elected to the Recfishwest Board in December 2020.

-Ian hails from from a sport-oriented family, spending winters playing junior footy for City Beach in his younger years.
+Ian hails from a sport-oriented family, spending winters playing junior footy for City Beach in his younger years.
 In the summer, Ian sailed the Swan River, Cockburn Sound, Owen Anchorage and off Fremantle Sailing Club along with some extended stays in Parker Point at Rottnest.
 Sailing remains one of Ian's passions today and he is still active sailing on a Farr 40 at Fremantle Sailing Club.

 A sailmaker by trade, Ian developed a business on Stirling Highway in North Fremantle importing, distributing, and servicing windsurfing equipment before undertaking his tertiary studies.